Fostering healthy relationships as the journey expands.

 Say it: relationship, relationship, relationship.

-What resources we do spend are for REMOVING BARRIERS to relationship and to full reentry.
+What resources we do spend are for REMOVING BARRIERS to relationship and full reentry.

-We are communicating this to our currently-incarcerated participants, and we were upfront in the application: this is about relationship, not resources.
+Underground Ministries communicates this to all our currently-incarcerated participants, and we are upfront in the application: this is about relationship, not resources.
+Below is an excerpt from the OPOP application form for incarcerated friends.

 YOUR TIME IS THE GIFT